codarrenvelvindron/codarren.github.io/_drafts/Your_stupid_colleague_makes_you_productive.md

 To understand stupidity, we need to understand what intelligence is.

 ## Intelligence
-Wikipedia : "ntelligence has been defined in many ways: the capacity for logic, understanding, self-awareness, learning, emotional knowledge, reasoning, planning, creativity, critical thinking, and problem-solving"
+Wikipedia : "Intelligence has been defined in many ways: the capacity for logic, understanding, self-awareness, learning, emotional knowledge, reasoning, planning, creativity, critical thinking, and problem-solving"

+If stupid is the opposite of intelligent, then stupidity is a lack of certain capacities or skills.

+But everyone can improve/learn a skill!

 ## Stupidity is always relative.